Kobazaaa/Kirbys_Adventure/README.md

 * The level-hub as seen in the original game

 ### What I plan to create if I have enough time left:
-* The jumppad minigame, accessed when completing a level, used to gain bonus score or extra lives
+* The jump pad mini game, accessed when completing a level, used to gain bonus score or extra lives
 * More levels
 * More enemies and power-ups for Kirby
 * The small 'boss-fight' found in level 2